DerGrosseDaniel/AfterEffects-ScriptPackage/README.md

 # AfterEffects-ScriptPackage

-## LayerSequencer
+## LayerSequencer & LayerSequencer UI
-AfterEffects Script which automates Layer-Animation by moving it left and right
+AfterEffects Script which automates Layer-Animation by moving it left and right.
+You should use the UI-Version.

 ##Subtitles
 Takes srt file and sets text as keyframes in textlayer.

-##Enable all proxies
+##Proxy Switcher
-Enables every proxy in the entire project.
+Enables/Disables every proxy in the entire project.
+This is an UI-panel.

-##Enable all proxies
+###Enable all proxies
 Enables every proxy in the entire project

-##Disable all proxies
+###Disable all proxies
 Disables every proxy in the entire project